Skip to main content

 Define the cache and the downloader

-In the initialization method, we provide both the ServiceData(...) and the downloader component.
+In the initialization method, we provide the ServiceData(...) handle.

 class Demo: